|examples of leaves with words|

 The simple added step of including a word to the leaf helped to frame the experience, and in this case also generated group discussion around why the members felt they needed that specific quality (word).
 The group members realized that they shared many words in common.
 This realization helped to foster a sense of community and connectedness – especially in a group where many of the members felt socially isolated and far away from family members.

-What are some of your holiday-themed art activities, and how have they helped to shape your experience of the holidays?
+What are some of our holiday themed art ideas?
+How have they helped re=shape your experience of the holidays?